seb-hall/EE40098-Labs/cwb/report/EE40098-CWB.typ

 = Exercise 3
 _Implementation a stop condition for the algorithm created in exercise 1._

 Stopping the algorithm early when a satisfactory solution is found can save computation time and resouces.
-This can be achieved quite simply by comparing the best fitness in the population to a defined threshold after each generation.
-If the best fitness is below this threshold, the algorithm can terminate early.
-A study was performed to analyse the effect of different thresholds on convergence time, within the range of 0 to 0.5.
+This can be achieved quite simply by comparing the smallest error in the population to a threshold at each generation.
+If the best error is below this threshold, the algorithm can terminate early as it has found an adequate solution.
+A study was performed to analyse the effect of different thresholds on convergence time, in the range of 0 to 0.5.
 The results are shown in @ex3-stoptime and the source code can be found in @ex3-source-code.

 #figure(
     image("resources/ex3-stoptime.png", width: 110%),